HibaFatimaA/HibaFatimaA/README.md

 #  👋 **Hi, I’m Hiba**

-- 👀 I’m interested in cloud infrastructure, statistical analytics, and PMath (geometry and topologies)
+- 👀 I’m interested in cloud infrastructure, statistical analytics, and business optimizations
 - 🌱 I’m currently studying math with a focus in statistics, along with a business concentration in risk & insurance
 - 📚 Studying at University of Waterloo/Wilfred Laurier University!
 - 👥 Looking to expand my collaborative network - Feel free to reach out :D